 Democrats and Democratic-leaning independents are far more likely than Republicans and GOP leaners to see gun violence as a major problem (73% vs. 18%).
 And nearly two-thirds of Americans who describe their community as urban (65%) say the same, compared with 47% of suburbanites and 35% of those who live in rural areas.

-Roughly half of Americans (53%) favor stricter gun laws, a decline since 2019, according to the April 2021 survey.
+Roughly half of Americans (53%) favor stricter gun laws, a decline since 2019, according to the Center’s April 2021 survey.
 Smaller shares say these laws are about right (32%) or should be less strict (14%).
-The share of Americans who say gun laws should be stricter has declined from 60% in September 2019.
+The share of Americans who say gun laws should be stricter has decreased from 60% in September 2019.
 Current opinions are in line with what they were in March 2017.

 Among Republicans and Republican-leaning independents, views have shifted.
 Republicans are currently more likely to say gun laws should be less strict (27%) than stricter (20%).
 In 2019, by comparison, a larger share of Republicans favored stricter gun laws than less strict laws (31% vs. 20%).
 Both years, roughly half of Republicans said current gun laws were about right.

 Americans are divided over whether restricting legal gun ownership would lead to fewer mass shootings.
 Debates over the nation’s gun laws have often followed recent mass shootings.
-But Americans are split over whether legal changes would lead to fewer mass shootings, according to the spring 2021 poll.
+But Americans are split over whether legal changes would lead to fewer mass shootings, according to the same spring 2021 poll.
 About half of adults (49%) say there would be fewer mass shootings if it was harder for people to obtain guns legally, while about as many either say this would make no difference (42%) or that there would be more mass shootings (9%).

 The public is even more divided about the effects of gun ownership on crime overall.
 Around a third (34%) say that if more people owned guns, there would be more crime.
 The same percentage (34%) say there would be no difference in crime, while 31% say there would be less crime.

-There is broad partisan agreement on some gun policy proposals, but most are politically divisive, the spring 2021 survey found.
+There is broad partisan agreement on some gun policy proposals, but most are politically divisive, the April 2021 survey found.
 Majorities in both partisan coalitions favor two policies that would restrict gun access: preventing those with mental illnesses from purchasing guns (85% of Republicans and 90% of Democrats support this) and subjecting private gun sales and gun show sales to background checks (70% of Republicans, 92% of Democrats).
 Majorities in both parties also oppose allowing people to carry concealed firearms without a permit.